cosmos/sdk-tutorials/academy/4-my-own-chain/migration.md

     }
     ```

 2. A **leaderboard rung structure** to be repeated inside the leaderboard: it stores the information of a player scoring high enough to be included in the leaderboard.
 It is not meant to be kept directly in storage as it is only a part of the leaderboard.
-So instead of involving Starport create the structure by hand into its own file:
+So instead of involving Ignite CLI create the structure by hand into its own file:

     ```protobuf [https://github.com/cosmos/b9-checkers-academy-draft/blob/ed8c76836d797af891414391f21d2f5b5f1eb6fa/proto/checkers/winning_player.proto#L8-L12]
     message WinningPlayer {